jbram9830/Moonshot-Stargazers/README.md

 11. Allow users to perform future projection.
 12. Allow users to perform CRUD operations on satellite data (including adding a new satellite to the visualization).

+## Milestone 2
+### What is the application?
+How do you use it?
+**Explain what the application is all about and how to use it.**

+TODO.

+### Release Notes
+**Explain what is working in this submission (add an explanation if this is not consistent with the milestone as described in the project plan).**

+TODO.

+### Branches
+**If code is in more than one branch (for example, alternative implementations, features not yet integrated, experimental code, etc.), list the additional branches I should review and explain what is in them.**

+TODO.

 ## Milestone 1
 ### What is the application?
 How do you use it?
 **Explain what the application is all about and how to use it.**